allaboutapps/A3AndroidTemplate/README.md

 The config file `texterify.json` is located in the `app` directory.

 [Texterify]: <https://github.com/chrztoph/texterify> "texterify/texterify: The translation and localization management system."

-### ktlint

-The BuildPlugin will register a Git pre-commit hook to enforce the usage of ktlint and formatted code.
-(To disable this behavior, delete the task in the local BuildPlugin)

-Download [ktlint] and make sure that it can be found on your `PATH`.

-[ktlint]: <https://github.com/pinterest/ktlint> "pinterest/ktlint: An anti-bikeshedding Kotlin linter with built-in formatter"

 ### Open Source Notices